Arrowhead warbler

-The arrowhead warbler (Setophaga pharetra) is a species of passerine in the family Parulidae, endemic to Jamaica.
+The arrowhead warbler (Setophaga pharetra) is a species of passerine bird in the family Parulidae, the New World warblers.
+It is endemic to Jamaica.

-Taxonomy
+Taxonomy and systematics

-The arrowhead warbler was first formally described as Sylvicola pharetra in 1847 by the English naturalist Philip Henry Gosse with its type locality given as Bluefields Peak.
-This species is now classified within the genus Setophaga which belongs to the family Parulidae, the wood warblers or New World warblers.
-The arrowhead warbler forms a superspecies with the Elfin woods warbler (S. angelae) of Puerto Rico and the Plumbeous warbler (S. plumbea) of Guadeloupe and Dominica.
+The arrowhead warbler was formally described by the English naturalist Philip Henry Gosse in 1847 as Sylvicola pharetra, with its type locality given as Bluefields Peak.
+It was later reassigned to genus Dendroica, and beginning in 2011 taxonomic systems reassigned it to its present genus Setophaga.
+The arrowhead warbler forms a superspecies with the elfin woods warbler (S. angelae) of Puerto Rico and the plumbeous warbler (S. plumbea) of Guadeloupe and Dominica.